jsandfordhughes/CoopExchangeTaskManager/README.md

 For the attachments feature I have implemented a package from Spatie called [Laravel Media Library](https://spatie.be/docs/laravel-medialibrary/v11/introduction).
 This package allows you to easily store media against a model and store it in the database.

-The below documentation will allow you to run the application locally however I have also hosted the application on AWS using Octane on the backend for fast resonse times.
+The below documentation will allow you to run the application locally however I have also hosted the application on AWS using Octane on the backend for fast response times.
 You can view the application here: https://coop-exchange-task-manager.jj-software.co.uk/login

 If you would like to register this can be done here: https://coop-exchange-task-manager.jj-software.co.uk/register or alternatively a test user is setup with seed data, you can login using the following credentials: